influitive/apartment/README.md

 Note that a string representation of the model name is now the standard so that models are properly constantized when reloaded in development

+Rails will always access the 'root' database when accessing these models,  but note that tables will be created in all schemas.
+This may not be ideal, but its done this way because otherwise rails wouldn't be able to properly generate the schema.rb file.

 ### Postgresql Schemas

 **Providing a Different default_schema**